Skip to content

 Temporary storage for input, output, or checkpoint data of your application.
 When running jobs on LUMI, this is the main storage you should use for your disk I/O needs.

 You are not supposed to use the scratch space as long-term storage.
-The scratch file system is a temporary storage space.
-Files that have not been accessed will be purged after 90 days.

 A high performance variant of project scratch.
 Use this when running jobs on LUMI that need very fast disk I/O operations.
-Note the difference in billing of the project scratch and project fast as detailed on the billing page.
+Note the difference in billing of the project scratch and project flash as detailed on the billing page.

 The project flash space is only meant for very short term file storage.
-Files that have not been accessed will be purged after 30 days.

 LUMI network file system disk storage areas